fltk-rs/fltk-book/src/Home.md

 The book is generated using [mdbook](https://github.com/rust-lang/mdBook) on the [fltk-book](https://github.com/fltk-rs/fltk-book) repo.

 As such, you would need to `cargo install mdbook`.
 More instructions can be found in fltk-book's README and in mdbook's [user guide](https://rust-lang.github.io/mdBook/).

+You can also contribute to the Chinese translation [here](https://github.com/Flatigers/fltk-book-zh)